yunuskorkmaz/docs.tr-tr/docs/standard/design-guidelines/parameter-design.md

 }
 ```

- Bir Kullanıcı daha sonra <xref:System.String.Format%2A?displayProperty=nameWithType> yöntemini aşağıdaki şekilde çağırabilir:
+ Daha sonra bir Kullanıcı <xref:System.String.Format%2A?displayProperty=nameWithType> yöntemini aşağıdaki şekilde çağırabilir:

  `String.Format("File {0} not found in {1}",new object[]{filename,directory});`